castedo/copyaid/docs/index.md

 ## Features

-* Supports Markdown, LaTeX<sup>\*</sup>, and HTML<sup>\*</sup> formats.
+* Supports Markdown and LaTeX formats.
-* Integrates with text file comparison tools like `vimdiff` for reviewing and merging AI revisions.
+* Integrates with text file comparison tools such as `vimdiff` for reviewing and merging AI revisions.
+* Enabled simultaneous file comparisons across multiple AI revisions.
+* Permits customization of programs to run automatically after AI revisions.
 * Allows customization of the copyediting instructions sent to OpenAI.
-* Enables simultaneous file comparisons across multiple AI revisions.
-* Permits customization of programs to run automatically on AI revisions.

 <div class="action-band" markdown>